solana-developers/solana-cookbook/docs/th/references/nfts.md

 ## How to get the owner of an NFT

-If you have the mint key of an NFT, you can find its current owner by sneak-peeking at the largest token account for that mint key.
+If you have the mint key of an NFT, you สามารถ find its current owner by sneak-peeking at the largest token account for that mint key.

 Remember that NFTs have a supply of 1, and they are indivisible,